Deep frying: Europe

-Many countries in Europe use pure or hydrogenated rapeseed oil for deep-frying.
-The deep-fried Mars bar originated in Scotland, with The Carron Fish Bar in Stonehaven claiming to have invented it in the early 1990s.
-Fish and chips is a very popular deep-fried dish in England since it originated in London in the 19th century and became popular among the working class.
-Its popularity continues with 229 million portions of fish and chips being sold annually in England.
+Many countries such as the United Kingdom use pure or hydrogenated rapeseed oil for deep-frying.
+Fish and chips is a very popular deep-fried dish in the U.K. since it originated in London in the 19th century and became popular among the working class.
+Its popularity continues with 229 million portions of fish and chips being sold annually in England alone.

 There is an annual trade fair devoted to deep-fried foods called the International Symposium on Deep-Fat Frying which features discussions on deep fat frying as well as exhibitions by companies involved with the process.

 Belgian tradition requires French fries to be deep-fried in filtered fat of cattle, locally called blanc de boeuf or ossewit.

 The Mediterranean diets traditionally use olive oil for deep-frying, which it is absorbed by the food in the process.
 Research indicates that virgin olive oil is unique among other cooking oils because it is very rich in monounsaturated fatty acids and contains beneficial micronutrients.

+The deep-fried Mars bar originated in Scotland, with The Carron Fish Bar in Stonehaven claiming to have invented it in the early 1990s.